Joseph Stilwell: Burma retreat and offensive

-The situation was not helped by multiple incidents of miscommunication and insubordination.
+The situation was not helped by miscommunication and insubordination.
 In February 1942, while retreating across the Sittaung River, the main British force left two brigades on the wrong side after prematurely blowing up the bridge.
 During an ambush against incoming Japanese at Pyinmana, only the Chinese 5th Army stayed in position.
 The British pulled back, fearing encirclement, while the Chinese 200th Division refused to rush in.

-The first step to fighting the war for Stilwell was the reformation of the Chinese Army.
+The first step for Stilwell was the reformation of the Chinese Army.
 The reforms clashed with the delicate balance of political and military alliances in China, which kept Chiang in power.
 Reforming the army meant removing men who maintained Chiang's position as commander-in-chief.
 Chiang gave Stilwell technical overall command of some Chinese troops but worried that the new US-led forces would become yet another independent force outside of his control.
 Since 1942, members of his staff had continually objected to Chinese troops being used in Burma for what they viewed as returning the country to British colonial control.

 Chiang therefore sided with Major General Claire Lee Chennault's proposals for the war against the Japanese to be continued largely using existing Chinese forces supported by air forces, which Chennault assured Chiang to be feasible.
 The dilemma forced Chennault and Stilwell into competition for the valuable lend-lease supplies arriving over the Himalayas from British-controlled India, an obstacle referred to as "The Hump."

-George Marshall's biennial report covering July 1, 1943 to June 30, 1945 acknowledged that he had given Stilwell "one of the most difficult" assignments of any theater commander.
+George Marshall's biennial report covering 1 July 1943 to 30 June 1945, acknowledged that he had given Stilwell "one of the most difficult" assignments of any theater commander.

-After the collapse of the Allied defenses in Burma, which cut China off from all land and sea supply routes, Stilwell declined an airlift offer from General Chennault and led his staff of 117 out of Burma into Assam, India, on foot.
+After the collapse of the Allied defenses in Burma cut China off from the remaining supply route, Stilwell declined an airlift offer from General Chennault and led his staff of 117 out of Burma into Assam, India, on foot.
 They marched at what his men called the "Stilwell stride" of 105 paces per minute.
 Two of the men accompanying him, his aide Frank Dorn and the war correspondent Jack Belden, wrote about their experiences in Walkout with Stilwell in Burma (1971) and Retreat with Stilwell (1943) respectively.
 The Assam route was used by other retreating Allied and Chinese forces.